- CAPA Analysis

 KLM Royal Dutch Airlines

-Olympic Air is a privately owned Greek airline formed from the privatisation of the former national airline, Olympic Airlines.
+Olympic Air is a Greek airline formed from the privatisation of the former national airline, Olympic Airlines.
 The carrier is based in Athens with secondary hubs in Thessaloniki and Rhodes and operates a network of domestic services within Greece and regional services in Europe, Africa and the Middle East.
+Aegean Airlines purchased the Olympic Air on 23-Oct-2013 and will operate as a subsidiary of the carrier.

 Location of Olympic Air main hub (Athens International Airport)